andrewhao/built-to-last-talk/slides.md

 Show app growing over time as app code drops in.

+???

+Now if you're a Rails programmer who's worked in any sort of large system, you know that this dance does not necessarily scale for long.

+We tend to spray feature code across the application codebase.
+I might need to add my feature to the User model, then add a callback to a controller, and then create a few service objects here and there.
+You may need to then take my User model and add a lifecycle callback to make your food delivery code work, and then throw your food delivery code in a subfolder in the services folder.

+At a certain point in time, there are just too many cooks in the kitchen, working on the same dish, you know what I mean?

 ---

 ## How do we get out of the world of the monolith?

 So... just do microservices?

+--

 What do I extract?

+How much should I plan to extract?

 What if I extract something that's too specific?
 Too generic?

 ???

-I used to work at a Rails shop that had a massive monolith.
+I used to work at a Rails shop that had a massive monolith, over 750K LOC, and although we knew we had to eventually move off of the old system, I had no idea what sort of scale the new system would have to have.

-I wished for an insight that would help me understand what exactly belonged where, or gave me general insights toward.
+I wished for an insight that would help me understand what exactly belonged where.

 ---

 class: middle

+#### A rule of 👍🏾

-### A rule of thumb: design systems around your organizational structure!
+### Design systems around your organizational structure!

 Remember Conway's Law?